-A: Social Members enjoy access to the OZ1 Hideout, located in the new Thaden Fieldhouse, and access to OZ1 events.
-Backcountry Members enjoy the club's Aviat Huskys and Cessna 182s in addition to the Club Hideout and OZ1 events.
-All-in Members enjoy the club's Cirrus SR22s, Cessna 182s and Huskys in addition to the Club Hideout and OZ1 events.
+A: Social Members enjoy access to the OZ1 Lounge, located at The Fieldhouse, and access to OZ1 events.
+Backcountry Members enjoy the club's Aviat Huskys and Cessna 182s in addition to the OZ1 Lounge and OZ1 events.
+All-in Members enjoy the club's Cirrus SR22s, Cessna 182s and Huskys in addition to the OZ1 and OZ1 events.

 Q: What are the requirements for All-In pilots?

 A: You must be an instrument rated pilot with at least 100 hours PIC to fly our club Cirrus SR22s.